zhenga8533/bbvw-wiki/docs/pokemon/nidoran-f.md

 ### Tutor Moves

-Nidoran-F cannot learn any moves from tutors.
+Nidoran F cannot learn any moves from tutors.